 Upon leaving school after completing my A-levels I attended the University of Bedford and gained a BEd degree specialising in Design & Technology and Science.
-I had placements with Reception, Years 1, 2, 3, 4 and 5.
+I had placements with Reception, through to Year 5.
 I then spent two years working as a supply teacher, teaching booster classes and taking temporary posts covering maternity and sick leave in various schools in Warwickshire and Birmingham.

-I joined Crackley Hall School in 2000 and have seen the merger of St. Joseph's with Princethorpe College, then later with Abbotsford.
+I joined Crackley Hall School in 2000 and saw the merger of St. Joseph's with The Princethorpe Foundation, then later with Abbotsford.
 Throughout these changes I can still say that the ethos of the school is the same as when I first joined.
-I have taught Nursery, Junior 1, 2, 4 and 5, as a form teacher and covered English, Maths, Science, DT, Art, Computing, History, PSHE and Geography to these year groups as well as teaching Year 3 and 6 DT, Art and computing.
+I have taught Nursery, Junior 1, 2, 4 and 5, as a form teacher and covered English, Maths, Science, DT, Art, Computing, History, PSHE, Drama and Geography as well as teaching Reception and 6 DT, Art and computing.

 Crackley Hall is such a special place to work.
-I always feel privileged to be part of the team making a difference to the children's education and always look forward to the new challenges and adventures that happen each year.
+I continue to feel privileged to be part of the team making a difference to the children's education and always look forward to the new challenges and adventures that happen each year.
 The other side of Crackley, which I feel is something that we do particularly well, is giving the children the confidence to stand up in front of others and speak.
-My own three children have either attended or are still attending Crackley and have grown enormously in confidence, which I know is because of the experiences they have had here along with the encouragement and opportunities that they have been given.
+My own three children attended Crackely Hall from Nursery to Year 6 and grew enormously in confidence, which I know is due to the experiences they have had here, along with the encouragement and opportunities that they have been given.
 I love working here and honestly couldn't imagine teaching anywhere else.